carlodebernardi/carlodebernardi.github.io/_posts/2022-05-01-first-of-may.md

 Talking about news coverage, Italian speakers will be able to appreciate the irony of broadcasting images of protesters beaten up while describing them as a threat to public security.
 [Here](https://www.rainews.it/tgr/piemonte/video/2022/05/primo-maggio-corteo-scontri--ca8ec772-0027-44c6-ae7c-1d3752d8f078.html) and [here](https://www.rainews.it/tgr/piemonte/notiziari/video/2022/05/TGR-Piemonte-del-01052022-ore-1930-1cb5a4c2-8c34-4b5a-87cb-b3476c31cef1.html) (from min 3.10) some examples.
 Notice also the presence of a former fighter in the Resistence, condemning the police violence.

+Another detail that might be surprising to some people, is the fact that injured protesters are reluctant to go to an hospital to be treated unless strictly necessary.
+It's the most direct way to be identified, charged for resistence and put on trial.

 [krs1]: https://carlodebernardi.github.io/assets/1may-krs1.jpg "Gathering in Kristiansand"
 [police]: https://carlodebernardi.github.io/assets/1may-police.jpg "Police in Turin"
 [krs2]: https://carlodebernardi.github.io/assets/1may-krs2.jpg "March in Kristiansand"